Do you know what you eat?

 And then we have not talked about soy, hydrogenated oils, palm oil, added sugar content, milk derivatives or genetic modification, etc. I will write about these in another blog.
 Let’s have a look at those mentioned above:

 Research has shown that the intake of certain chemicals, substances and certain amount of them will not harm our body.
 Yet, have you ever wondered what would happen if you were eating different food products each containing additives?
 Or even in larger quantities than the experts have considered to be healthy?
 Unfortunately, whatever they say, you can easily consume these chemicals more than you need – if you’re not conscious.

 Here is a simple example**:

-1. Pastry from your favorite supermarket = emulsifiers, acidity regulators, anti-clotting agents, flour treatment agents, hydrogenated oil, stew, powdered milk, powdered sugar, sugar, dextrose (sugar – CH again!)
+1. Pastry from your favorite supermarket = emulsifiers, acidity regulators, anti-clotting agents, flour treatment agents, hydrogenated oil, starch, powdered milk, powdered sugar, sugar, dextrose (sugar – CH again!)

 2. Skimmed milk 1.5%: some chemicals and hormones they might treat the animal with and for making the milk white, not mentioning that the milk is not whole

 3. Instant cocoa powder: sugar, emulsifier, aroma